lowRISC/opentitan/doc/security/specs/device_life_cycle/README.md

 Transition from any manufacturing state via OTP write.

 During SCRAP state the device is completely dead.
 All functions, including CPU execution are disabled.
+The only exception is the TAP of the life cycle controller which is always accessible so that the device state can be read out.

 No owner consent is required to transition to SCRAP.